Oliver Postgate

 Richard Oliver Postgate (12 April 1925 – 8 December 2008) was an English animator, puppeteer, and writer.
-He was the creator and writer of some of Britain's most popular children's television programmes.
+He was the creator and writer of several popular British children's television programmes.
 Bagpuss, Pingwings, Noggin the Nog, Ivor the Engine, Clangers and Pogles' Wood, were all made by Smallfilms, the company he set up with collaborator, artist and puppet maker Peter Firmin.
-The programmes were originally broadcast from the 1950s to the 1980s.
+The programmes were originally broadcast by the BBC from the 1950s to the 1980s.
 In a 1999 BBC poll Bagpuss was voted the most popular children's television programme of all time.

 Early life

 Postgate was born in Hendon, Middlesex, England, into the Postgate family, as the younger son of journalist and writer Raymond Postgate and his wife Daisy (née Lansbury), making him the cousin of actress Angela Lansbury and maternal grandson of Labour politician, and sometime leader, George Lansbury.
 His other grandfather was the Latin classicist John Percival Postgate.
-His brother was the microbiologist and writer John Postgate FRS.
+His brother was the microbiologist and writer John Postgate.
+Another aunt was Margaret Cole, the socialist politician.

 Education

-Postgate was educated at the private Woodstock School on Golders Green Road in Finchley in north-west London and Woodhouse Secondary School, formerly known from 1923 onwards as Woodhouse Grammar School, also in Finchley (and now renamed Woodhouse College), followed by Dartington Hall School, a progressive private boarding school in Devon.
+Postgate was educated at the private Woodstock School on Golders Green Road in Finchley in northwest London and Woodhouse Secondary School, formerly known from 1923 onwards as Woodhouse Grammar School, also in Finchley (and now renamed Woodhouse College), followed by Dartington Hall School, a progressive private boarding school in Devon.

-Life and career
+Early career

 Postgate joined the Home Guard in 1942 while studying at the Kingston School of Art, but when he became liable for military service during the Second World War the following year, he declared himself a conscientious objector, as his father had done during the First World War.
 He was initially refused recognition; he accepted a medical examination as a first step to call up, and then reported for duty with the Army in Windsor, but refused to put on the uniform.
 He was court-martialled and sentenced to three months in Feltham Prison.
 This qualified him to return to the Appellate Tribunal, where he was granted exemption conditional upon working on the land or in social service, the unserved portion of his sentence being remitted.
 He worked on farms until the end of the war, when he went to occupied Germany, working for the Red Cross in social relief work.